Order of Christian Initiation of Adults (OCIA)

 Each of us who are part of the Catholic community of faith find meaning, fulfillment and hope in and through our relationship to the Lord and our relationship as sisters and brothers in the Church.
 Each of us, by our very call to discipleship by Christ, is called to share the good news we have found in Jesus and his Church with others.
 We need to be about the gentle art of inviting, welcoming and witnessing.

 In relationships you have had over the years, maybe you have heard a family member, a friend or a neighbor express interest or ask questions about our Catholic faith tradition.
-A gentle invitation from you to consider participating in the RCIA process may be the moment of grace that will make a difference for someone who has felt drawn in the past and whose faith journey still causes them to search.
+A gentle invitation from you to consider participating in the OCIA process may be the moment of grace that will make a difference for someone who has felt drawn in the past and whose faith journey still causes them to search.

-You might want to share this information about the RCIA with anyone to whom you wish to offer an invitation.
+You might want to share this information about the OCIA with anyone to whom you wish to offer an invitation.
 Perhaps to give them support and encouragement, you might offer to accompany them to one of the meetings.

-RCIA Overview
+OCIA Overview

 The Rite of Christian Initiation of Adults has four stages.
 How quickly one moves through these stages varies from person to person.
 At St. William, we want to make sure that you take all the time you need to make a good and free choice, without overly prolonging the time before you can join us at the table of the Lord.